MrRobz/ember-tribute/README.md

 Similarly you can pass a action **tributeNoMatch** to  like {{#ui-tribute tributeNoMatch=(action 'someaction')}} to the component which acts as the collback for tributeNoMatch event emitted by Tribute.

+If you wish to get the Tribute instance itself, pass an action registerTributeInstance to the component like {{#ui-tribute registerTributeInstance=(action 'someaction')}} and the action will be called with the Tribute instance object as its parameter.

 License
 ------------------------------------------------------------------------------